Migrate from public base images to hardened container images: a step-by-step guide (2026)

 CISA KEV KEV catalog Audit table from §1 shows zero KEV CVEs in any production image

-A final honest caveat: a hardened base-image migration reduces build-time attack surface and produces audit evidence.
-It does not replace runtime threat detection, network policy, secrets management, or EDR on the host node.
+A hardened base-image migration reduces build-time attack surface and improves audit evidence.
+It does not replace runtime threat detection, network policy, secrets management, or host/node protection.
 Treat the hardened base image as the foundation, not the entire stack.
-Treat the admission-control policy in §4.2 as the only thing standing between your migration win and a six-month silent regression.
+Treat admission control and CI policy as the mechanisms that keep the migration from drifting back to public, unsigned, or stale images.

 How Minimus Approaches the Migration